nrseals/Coding_Projects/JavaScript_Projects/ReadMe.md

 Sleep Debt - personal project. a sleep debt calculator using JavaScript.

 secret message - practice with built in array methods.

+Whale speak - practice with nested loops.
+Converts string into "whale speak" where only vowels are used, and 'E' and 'U' are doubled